-The first record of German dates back to 1st century BC.
+The first record of this language dates back to 1st century BC.
 However, the closest form to the present day High German came about in 6th century AD.
 As Germany was divided into many states with their own dialects, the language became a connecting force and most writers started using what was later termed High German in order to reach more readers.
-There are two main kinds of German: High German or Hochdeutsch and Low German or Plattdeutsch/Niederdeutsch.
-The German used extensively today has its roots in High German which is used in southern and central highlands of Germany besides Switzerland and Austria.
+There are two main kinds of that: High German or Hochdeutsch and Low German or Plattdeutsch/Niederdeutsch.
+The language used extensively today has its roots in High German which is used in southern and central highlands of Germany besides Switzerland and Austria.
 This is the language employed in administration, literature, and education.
 Low German was the language of the lowlands of northern Germany.
 Over the years, its use has waned.
 Not much literature exists in this dialect and its use is relegated to some households in the region now.
 It has similarities to Scandinavian languages, much like High German has with English.

-There are 26 letters in the German alphabet, similar to the ones in English, with the addition of four other letters: ä, ö, ü and ß.
+There are 26 letters in its alphabet, similar to the ones in English, with the addition of four other letters: ä, ö, ü and ß.
 The former three denote frontalization of back vowels.
 Before the printing press came into being, these sounds were denoted by placing an ‘e’ after the vowel. ß, pronounced ‘eszett’, denotes a sound that is a mix of ‘s’ and ‘z’, hence the name. ß is generally used in its lowercase form.
 However, two German-speaking countries, Switzerland and Liechtenstein, do not use the letter.